realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 In utop, the exception thrown by `maybe_raise ()` terminates the
-evaluation of just that expression, but in a stand-alone program, an
+evaluation of just that expression, but in a standalone program, an
 uncaught exception would bring down the entire process.

 So, how could we capture and handle such an exception?
 You might try